adobe/projectdyno/client/README.md

 # Introduction

-The Project Dyno Client is responsible for managing coach marks and tours on a web app.
+The Project Dyno Client is responsible for runing tours on a web app.
 It is designed to be lightweight and flexible.
+Tours are run by pasing a JSON object that defines a tour to the Project Dyno Client.

 # Example Project